KeLiChloe/KeLiChloe.github.io/_pages/about.md

 - In a second stream, I focus on modeling methodologies for data-driven decision-making.
 My work investigates how optimization, estimation, and prediction can be designed to better serve managerial objectives.
 I currently study customer segmentation as an application context.

-Together, these two streams reflect my commitment to building computationally rigorous, decision-relevant, and scientifically grounded tools for advancing management research, in the broad area of “Human + AI + Decision Science”.
+Together, these two streams reflect my commitment to building computationally rigorous, decision-relevant, and scientifically-grounded tools in the broad area of “Human + AI + Decision Science”.

 Before joining INSEAD, I obtained my bachelor's degree in Computer Science and Engineering from The Chinese University of Hong Kong, Shenzhen.
 During my undergraduate studies, I was very fortunate to receive invaluable research guidance from [Baoxiang Wang](https://bxiangwang.github.io/) and [Yang Li](http://yangli-feasibility.com/home/).